Sixth National Government of New Zealand: Use of parliamentary urgency

-On 15 March 2024, the New Zealand Free Speech Union (FSU) criticised the Government's repeated use of "urgency" in passing legislation during its first 100 days in power.
+On 15 March 2024, the Free Speech Union (FSU) criticised the Government's repeated use of "urgency" in passing legislation during its first 100 days in power.
 The Government had passed 14 laws under urgency over a period of 17 weeks compared with average of 10 across a whole term.
 The FSU advised that bills passed under urgency get less scrutiny from MPs and the public, and can become law without going through the full Select Committee process.
 They also wrote that the Government was not mandated explicitly to pass legislation which was not included in the policy manifestos of any of the three governing parties.
 In response, Leader of the House Chris Bishop criticised the FSU's assertion that the frequent use of parliamentary urgency amounted to a free speech issue and cancelled his Free Speech Union membership.

 In May 2025, the Coalition government passed the Equal Pay Amendment Act 2025 under urgency.
 The Act raises the threshold for making pay equity claims, which critics say will make it significantly harder for women in female-dominated industries to bring forward and succeed in such claims.
 It extinguishes 33 active pay equity claims disregarding extensive work already invested by advocates, experts, and affected workers, particularly in sectors like health, education, and social services.

+On 11 December 2025, Parliament passed two urgent laws delaying a ban on farrowing crates by ten years and legislation amending the Fast-track Approvals Act 2024.
+These were supported by the governing coalition parties but opposed by the opposition parties.